codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-01-bm2.md

 ### Highlighting the matched text

-When `--color=always` option is used with grep, it always highlights the matched text in its output.
+When the `--color=always` option is used with grep, it highlights the matched text in its output.

 Example usage: